swayf/grako/README.rst

 * It is easy to recruit help on the base programming language (Python_), but, as the grammar language becomes more complex, it becomes increasingly difficult to find who can maintain a grammar. **Grako** grammars are in the spirit of a *Translators and Interpreters 101* course (if something's hard to explain to an university student, it's probably too complicated).

 * Generated parsers should be humanly readable and debuggable.
 Looking at the generated source is sometimes the only way to find problems in a grammar, the semantic actions, or in the parser generator itself.
+And there's no way to trust generated code that you cannot understand.

 * Python_ is a great language for working in language parsing and translation.